Sino-Huang/DOTA-2-ban-pick-tool/readme.md

 ## Quickstart
 1. you shall have a python 3.10 environment
    1. if you have anaconda, then simply setup a conda env by run `conda create -y --name dota python=3.10 && conda activate dota`
-2. to install the app, run `pip install "git+https://github.com/Sino-Huang/DOTA-2-ban-pick-tool.git@deployment"`
+2. to install the app, run `pip install "https://github.com/Sino-Huang/DOTA-2-ban-pick-tool/releases/download/v0.1.0/dota-banpick-deployment.zip" --force-reinstall`
 3. after install the python package, simply run `dota-banpick` to start the app!

 ## Purpose